 The Tree Hut

-Beginner Read-along Books, Set 2
+Beginner Readable, Set 2

 Give your beginning reader “power” words and a vocabulary boost with fun titles, all inside coloring-book-style and full-color readers.
 As part of the Reading Skills Series, these books are designed to help your child begin to read on her own.
 Plus, they help reinforce learned reading skills, such as letters and sounds, vocabulary, sight words, and word patterns.
 (31 are books included in this set.)